-Black abalone mushrooms are available in the winter and spring months.
+Black Abalone mushrooms are available in the winter through spring.

-One Black abalone mushroom contains about ten calories.
-Black abalone mushrooms are rich in carbohydrates and protein as well as niacin which is necessary for healthy skin, hair, eyes and liver, and pantothenic acid that is used in the energy production and fat metabolism in the human body.
+Black Abalone mushrooms are rich in niacin which helps keep the skin, hair, eyes, and liver healthy, and pantothenic acid which is used in energy production and fat metabolism in the human body.